offbynull/offbynull.github.io/docs/data/learn/Cpp/input/input.md

       -- std::hash template overload: https://en.cppreference.com/w/cpp/utility/hash
       -- friend function to ostringstream

+TODO: streams

 TODO: smart pointers

 TODO: add terminology for declarations and definitions + add more example code into terminology

 # Essentials

+`{bm} /(Essentials)_TOPIC/`

-The following document is my attempt at charting out the various pieces of the modern C++ landscape, focusing on the 80% of features that gets used most of the time rather than the 20% of highly esoteric / confusing features.
+The following document is my attempt at charting out the various pieces of the modern C++ landscape, focusing on the 80% of features that get used most of the time rather than the 20% of highly esoteric / confusing features.
 It isn't comprehensive and some of the information may not be entirely correct / may be missing large portions.

 The key points of similarity to remember: